-Almadex commenced drilling on its El Cobre gold-copper project in February, 2016.
+Almadex's technical work during the year was focused on its El Cobre gold-copper porphyry project.
 The El Cobre Project has a total area of 7,456 hectares and is located adjacent to the Gulf of Mexico, about 75 kilometres northwest of the city of Veracruz, Mexico and has excellent infrastructure.
 The project covers at least four separate porphyry centres.
 Porphyry mineralisation is exposed at surface and has been intersected in past drilling campaigns, within a roughly 25 square kilometre area of intense argillic and sericitic hydrothermal alteration, interpreted to represent the upper part of the porphyry environment.

-Given the large area of alteration, the 2016 drill program plan, which is fully permitted, is to test targets in order to provide geochemical and alteration vectors for ongoing drilling.
-Initial drilling is on the Encinal and Norte targets, located 4km apart.
+Almadex's 2016 drill program at El Cobre commenced early in the year and is fully permitted.
+The program was intended to test targets in order to provide geochemical and alteration vectors for ongoing drilling, with initial work focused on the Encinal and Norte targets, which are located 4km apart.